jpulakka/nordpool_diff/README.md

 ## Attributes

-Apart from the principal value, the sensor provides an attribute `"next_hour"`, which can be useful when we're close to hour boundary and making decisions about turning something on; if it's xx:59 and the principal value is above some threshold but the next hour value is below the threshold, and we would like to avoid short "on" cycles, then we maybe shouldn't turn the thing on at xx:59 if we would turn it off only after 1 minute.
+Apart from the principal value, the sensor provides an attribute `next_hour`, which can be useful when we're close to hour boundary and making decisions about turning something on; if it's xx:59 and the principal value is above some threshold but the next hour value is below the threshold, and we would like to avoid short "on" cycles, then we maybe shouldn't turn the thing on at xx:59 if we would turn it off only after 1 minute.
 This can be avoided by taking the next